 Conduct a series of experiments over a range of input turbidities and vary the capture velocity of the tube settler by varying the length of the tube settler.
 Use a tube settler with a similar velocity gradient to that used in the AguaClara designs or vary the tube settler flow rate.
 Varying the tube settler flow rate would be easier to automate, but it is necessary to show that the results are equivalent to changing the tube settler length.
 Varying the tube settler flow rate will vary the velocity gradient and hence there is the risk of floc roll up.
-The plate settlers for AguaClara are generally $60\,cm$ long and spaced $2.5\,cm$ apart.
-The vertical velocity component in the AguaClara plate settlers is approximately $1.1\,\frac{mm}{s}$ .
-Consider using multiple tubes to increase the flow rate so that the residence time in the turbidimeter is negligible.
-This will reduce the required time for each parameter change.
+The plate settlers for AguaClara are generally 60 cm long and spaced 2.5 cm apart.
+The vertical velocity component in the AguaClara plate settlers is approximately $1.1 \frac{mm}{s}$.
+Consider using multiple tubes to increase the flow rate so that the resulte required time for each parameter change.